-Believe it or not, it's always been possible to use the Chase points to buy Apple products – at least with the points you earn from cards like Chase Sapphire Preferred Card and the Chase Sapphire Reserve to purchase Apple products.
-But it hasn’t been an outstanding great deal: Those points are typically worth 1.2 cents each when buying Apple gear through the Chase portal, regardless of which credit card you hold.
+Believe it or not, it's always been possible to use Chase points to buy Apple products – at least with the points you earn from cards like the *chase sapphire preferred* and the *chase sapphire reserve*.
+But it's not always a great deal: Those points are typically worth 1.2 cents each when buying Apple gear through the Chase portal, regardless of which credit card you hold.

 How to Use Chase Points to Buy Apple Products

-This new offer to use Chase points to purchase Apple products for up to 50% more is valid through June 30.
-That's worth taking advantage of if you've got some Chase points and have some Apple gear on your wishlist.
+This new offer to use Chase points to purchase Apple products for up to 50% more is valid through Nov.
+30. That's worth taking advantage of if you've got some Chase points and have some Apple gear on your wishlist.